Security and Authentication

 Is it possible to block specific visitor IP addresses from my end?

 Yes, you can.
-Go to Administration > Security > Service Authentication, then click on Visitor Number & IP Blocklist/Allowlist to add IP addresses in your Visitor Blocklist.
+Go to Administration > Security > Service Authentication, then click on Visitor Number & IP Blocklist/Allowlist to add IP addresses to your Visitor Blocklist.
 For more information, please refer to our User Guide.

 Is it possible to block visitor phone numbers from my end?

 Yes, it is.
-Go to Administration > Security > Service Authentication, then click on Visitor Number & IP Blocklist/Allowlist to add phone numbers in your Visitor Blocklist.
+Go to Administration > Security > Service Authentication, then click on Visitor Number & IP Blocklist/Allowlist to add phone numbers to your Visitor Blocklist.
 For more information, please refer to our User Guide.

 Can I control the Caller ID and SMS Sender ID to be used by the agents?